 - Cracks in the trunk or peeling bark

-- Mushrooms growing near the tree’s roots
+- Mushrooms growing near the tree’s roots or base of trunk

 - Multiple branches that have no living buds

 Below, read about other dead tree symptoms, and find a step-by-step guide to diagnosing your tree.

 Dead trees often have a combination of visible signs.
 For example, it’s not just that branches aren’t leafing out, but maybe there are also problems with the trunk or unfamiliar growth near the roots.

 If you suspect there’s something wrong with your tree, give it a top-to-bottom inspection, and keep an eye out for a mix of concerning symptoms.

 How To Tell If A Tree Is Dying